Content Showcases Impact and Business Value of Evolving Solutions on IT Consumption Models and Required Skill Sets

 The ONUG Town Hall Meeting, moderated by Greg Lavender, CTO of Citigroup delivered an energizing discussion between industry leaders from VMware, Arista, Google, Mesosphere, Cisco and Docker on using hybrid cloud services with split application architecture.
 Following the discussion, 72 percent of the ONUG Community said they would deploy a hybrid cloud strategy, while 47 percent expressed concerns over public cloud security.

-The Great Debate, led by Ernest Lefner, SVP, Network Engineering at Bank of America and ONUG Co-Founder, addressed the strength of software versus hardware solutions as the best approach for innovation.
+The Great Debate, led by Ernest Lefner, Co-Founder and Co-Chairman at ONUG, addressed the strength of software versus hardware solutions as the best approach for innovation.
 Dr. P. Brighten Godfrey, Associate Professor at the University of Illinois at Urbana-Champaign argued pro-software and Dr. Douglas Comer, Professor of Computer Science at Purdue University fought for pro-hardware.
 After a lively discussion, Dr. Godfrey prevailed with a narrow margin garnering 51 percent of the vote versus Dr. Comer with a close 49 percent.

 The unveiling of the ONUG Working Groups’ first multivendor proof of concept (PoC) vendor demonstrations proved to be a highlight of the event.
 These demonstrations, which included over 20 ONUG participating companies, mark the latest cycle of the Virtual Networks/Overlays and SD-WAN Working Groups and showcase the power behind user input on vendor development.
 Numerous models were multivendor and highlighted the necessity of this input, as well as the renewed commitment by participating vendors toward interoperability.
 Nearly 300 ONUG Community members voted for which PoC best addressed the ONUG Working Group use case.
 These multivendor PoCs showed impressive advancement in virtualized networking and SD-WAN solutions.
 All PoCs will be available for viewing on the ONUG website in the coming weeks.